 Recently, Juan Carlos Bagnell sat down with Dr. Alison Grimes.
 She is the director of Audiology and Newborn Hearing at UCLA to discuss the possible link between hearing loss and your cell phone.
-Just to be clear, this isn’t confined to just your cell phone.
+Just to be clear, this isn’t confined to just be your cell phone.

 I currently deal with tinnitus.
 If you don’t know what tinnitus is, very basically it is a ringing in your ears.
 It’s not a condition on its own, but a symptom of one of a few underlying conditions – one of which is hearing loss.
 For me, it’s pretty obvious why I have tinnitus.
 I constantly listened to loud music on my Walkman when I was younger.
 Yes, I said Walkman.
+However, loud music might not be the only reason for hearing loss.
+There could be multiple reasons, such as growing older for example.

-Let’s take a look at a few of the questions that were brought up for Dr. Grimes.
+Anyway, let’s take a look at a few of the questions that were brought up for Dr. Grimes.
 Keep in mind that her answers are her professional opinion and are in no way an actual diagnosis.
 These may not be full quotes, and I may paraphrase a bit.

-Dr. Grimes: Yes, I think you hit the nail on the head, because we can now stream all our media and phone calls.
+Dr. Grimes: Yes, I think you hit the nail on the head because we can now stream all our media and phone calls.
 We can now walk around in an environment where you wouldn’t normally be listening to say just your music.

 I would have never thought of it in this context, although it does make perfect sense.
 Nowadays, people aren’t just listening to music on their headphones.
 Podcasts, audiobooks, phone calls, music, movies, and games are all very easily accessible.
 They are more available than they were even 10-15 years ago.